redis/redis-doc/commands/eval.md

 On Lua engine, keys are stored as a Lua table and given as global variable named `!KEYS`.
 The rest of the values also stored as a Lua table and given as a global variable named `!ARGV`.

-For more information about `EVAL` scripts please refer to [Inroduction to Eval Scripts](/topics/evalintro)
+For more information about `EVAL` scripts please refer to [Introduction to Eval Scripts](/topics/evalintro)

 @examples